Ngawha Springs

 Ngawha Springs (Ngāwhā) is a small settlement and hot water springs approximately five kilometres east of the town of Kaikohe in Northland, New Zealand.
 Ngāwhā means "boiling spring".

 The springs reputedly have therapeutic, balneological properties for those who bathe in their waters, and is the source of the steam used at the Ngawha geothermal field's power station.
 The nearby Northland Region Corrections Facility is the only prison in Northland.

 Ngāwhā Marae and its meeting house, E Koro Kia Tutuki, are a traditional meeting place for the local Ngāpuhi hapū of Ngāti Kiriahi, Ngāti Mau, Ngāti Rangi, Te Uri Hoatau and Te Uri Taniwha.

 Hot springs

 The main Ngāwhā Springs pool complex has 16 public pools and 8 private pools.
 The pools vary in temperature from the rather cool 32 °C / 89 °F to the extremely hot "Favourite" and "Doctor".
 The complex was refurbished in 2020–21, including a new building with changing rooms, a cafe, ticket office, shop and rooms for health practitioners.
 The previous major upgrade of facilities had been in the late 1970s.

 The nearby Ginns Ngawha Spa was closed in 2015, then reopened temporarily while Ngāwhā Springs was being refurbished in 2020–21.
 The two complexes are managed by the Parahirahi Ngāwhā Waiariki Trust.

+Geology

+The Ngawha kauri tree found nearby bears marks of the Laschamp event.